Dramatics of the Moment

 Were Barbara Klemm only to preserve the moment from transience, she could be regarded as one of many good photographers.
 The status and unmistakable character of her pictures (and they are often shot in a matter of moments) stems from the fact that they obey the specific dramatics of that one moment, never to be repeated.
 Be they portraits of politicians in the various constellations of power or somewhat more unspectacular snapshots of everyday life on both sides of what used to be the border separating the two Germanies: Barbara Klemm’s photographs show us intensive life, the meaning of which flares up for a moment and then by dint of the photographs continues to be visible.

-works for the Frankfurter Allgemeine Zeitung, since 1970 as staff photographer, especially for the political parts of the paper and its section on literature and the arts
+fixed staff photographer for the F.A.Z., especially for the political parts of the paper and its section on literature and the arts

 honorary professorship at the Fachhochschule Darmstadt